mtx-z/Sage9-Woocommerce-Integration/README.md

   - Checkout, My accounts, Emails, nested templates, Woocommerce plugins templates... need more tests
 - **Test** before usage in production (I do and it runs smoothly tho, but it's not a complex store)
 - still WIP, issues and improvement reports are welcomed !
+- `Notice` error about theme requiring `header.php` and `sidebar.php` as it's deprecated to be without since `3.0.0`, see [roots/sage@1620](https://github.com/roots/sage/issues/1620)
+  - (`Theme without header.php is deprecated since version 3.0.0 with no alternative available.
+Please include a header.php/sidebar.php template in your theme. \wp-includes\functions.php`)

 ## DEBUG
 #### SoberWP